-Our common stock price may be volatile.

-From the beginning of 2002 to December 5, 2003, the reported high and low prices for our common stock ranged from a low of \$8.01 per share to a high of \$34.89 per share.
+To the extent there is a secondary market for our Series A preferred stock, we believe that the market price of our Series A preferred stock will be significantly affected by the market price of our common stock.
+We cannot predict how our common stock will trade.
+This may result in greater volatility in the market price of the Series A preferred stock than would be expected for nonconvertible preferred stock.
+From the beginning of 2002 to December 5, 2003, the reported high and low sales prices for our common stock ranged from a low of \$8.01 per share to a high of \$34.89 per share.
 The market price of our common stock will likely continue to fluctuate in response to a number of factors including the following, many of which are beyond our control:

-- quarterly fluctuations in our operating and financial results; - changes in financial estimates and recommendations by financial analysts; - developments related to litigation or the SEC investigation that involves us; - · dispositions, acquisitions and financings; - changes in the ratings of our notes or other securities; - fluctuations in the stock price and operating results of our competitors; and - general conditions in the advertising, marketing and communications services industries.
+- quarterly fluctuations in our operating and financial results; - changes in financial estimates and recommendations by financial analysts; - developments related to litigation or the SEC investigation that involves us; - dispositions, acquisitions and financings; - changes in the ratings of our other securities; - fluctuations in the stock price and operating results of our competitors; and - general conditions in the advertising, marketing and communications services industries.

 In addition, the stock markets in general, including the New York Stock Exchange, experience price and trading fluctuations.
 These fluctuations may result in volatility in the market prices of securities that could be unrelated or disproportionate to changes in operating performance.
-These broad market fluctuations may adversely affect the market price of our common stock.
+These broad market fluctuations may adversely affect the market prices of our Series A preferred stock and our common stock.

-The market price of our common stock and our earnings per share could be reduced if our 4.5% convertible senior notes were to be immediately convertible or if we were to issue additional equity or convertible securities.
+The market prices of our common stock and our Series A preferred stock and our earnings per share could be reduced if our 4.5% convertible senior notes were to be immediately convertible or if we were to issue additional equity or convertible securities.

 If the 20-consecutive-trading day average closing price of our common stock equals or exceeds \$14.90 per share, holders of our 4.5% convertible senior notes due 2023 have the right to convert those notes into shares of our common stock.
 If all holders of the 4.5% notes were to convert their notes, we would have to issue approximately 64.4 million additional shares of common stock, which would result in substantial dilution to the equity interests of holders of our common stock.
-Public resales of our common stock following conversions of the 4.5% notes or other convertible securities could depress the prevailing market price of our common stock.
-Even prior to the time of actual conversions of the 4.5% notes, the perception of a significant market "overhang" resulting from the existence of our obligation to honor the conversions, as well as any perception of market overhang resulting from our ability to issue equity, convertible debt or preferred stock or similar securities under the registration statement under which the common stock is being offered, could depress the market price of our common stock.
-Additionally, for purposes of calculating diluted earnings per share, if the 20-consecutive-trading-day average closing price of our common stock equals or exceeds \$14.90 per share, accounting rules require us to assume conversion of all outstanding 4.5% notes for each of the days in the reporting period for which the average closing price per share equals or exceeds that level, which could reduce our reported earnings per share for that period.
+Public resales of our common stock following conversions of the 4.5% notes or other convertible securities could depress the prevailing market prices of our common stock and our Series A preferred stock.
+Even prior to the time of actual conversions of the 4.5% notes, the perception of a significant market "overhang" resulting from the existence of our obligation to honor the conversions, as well as any perception of market overhang resulting from our ability to issue equity, convertible debt or preferred stock or similar securities under the registration statement under which the Series A preferred stock is being offered, could depress the market prices of our common stock and our Series A preferred stock.
+Additionally, for purposes of calculating diluted earnings per share, if the 20-consecutive- trading-day average closing price of our common stock equals or exceeds \$14.90 per share, accounting rules require us to assume conversion of all outstanding 4.5% notes for each of the days in the reporting period for which the average closing price per share equals or exceeds that level, which could reduce our reported earnings per share for that period.